shitalparmar443/all-in-one-link-shortener/readme.txt

 Create shortlinks for WordPress posts/pages using Bitly, TinyURL, Rebrandly, or native WordPress permalinks.

 == Description ==
 All In One Link Shortener allows you to easily create short links for posts, pages, or any URL on your WordPress site.
-It supports multiple link shortening services including Bitly, TinyURL, Rebrandly and cutt.ly.
+It supports multiple link shortening services including Bitly, TinyURL, Rebrandly, is.gd and cutt.ly.
 You can generate short links using a shortcode and quickly copy them in the admin area.

 This plugin is lightweight, fully compatible with WordPress, and provides an intuitive interface in the admin dashboard.

 == Features ==
 - Automatic shortlink generation on publish/update.
-- Supports providers: Bitly, TinyURL, Rebrandly, cutt.ly or native WordPress permalinks.
+- Supports providers: Bitly, TinyURL, Rebrandly, cutt.ly, is.gd or native WordPress permalinks.
 - Admin column with copy-to-clipboard button.
 - Regenerate shortlinks via post actions or bulk actions.
 - WP-CLI support for developers.